Which sires are required to be AKC DNA Profiled?

 For the Compliance Audit, AKC staff members collect, identify, seal and mail the samples to AKC.
 For the DNA Profile Program, the owner or owner’s agent enters the information regarding the sample into the DNA Online Portal (dna.akc.org), collects the sample and mails it directly to the laboratory in Lincoln NE or if you have an old style non barcoded DNA test kit you can still to submit the DNA for your dog by following the original procedure of mailing your sample, payment and information to AKC DNA Operations in Raleigh NC.
 After processing by Neogen, the resulting genotypes are transmitted to AKC for inclusion in the AKC DNA Database.

 Will the DNA information appear on Registration materials?

 Yes, if the dog is individually registered at the time the swab is submitted to the AKC.
 After the Profile of DNA Analysis has been issued, all subsequent Registration Certificates and Pedigrees will include the DNA Profile Number for that dog (including those for sire and dam, grandparents, etc., if their Profiles are on record).

 How long does the laboratory processing take?

-You should receive your dog’s AKC DNA Profile approximately six weeks after the AKC receives the DNA sample.
-However, requirements are met once the sample is received by the AKC and logged into the Database (Litter Registrations will not be held up during the DNA processing period).
+You should receive your dog’s AKC DNA Profile approximately 4-6 weeks after th service provider (Neogen) receives the DNA sample.
+However, requirements are met once the sample is received by Neogen (or if using an older DNA test kit prior to the kit update, received by AKC and logged into the Database.)
+Litter Registrations will not be held up during the DNA processing period.